jvnn/for-raspi-with-love/README.md

-# RasPi Node.js Controller
+# RasPi Smart Home (etc...)
+Controller

-A node.js project to remotely control stuff such as music playing on Raspberry Pi.
+A project to remotely control stuff such as music playing on Raspberry Pi.